ettec/open-trading-platform/README.md

 **QuickFixGo/QuickFixJ:** fix engines used to communicate between the platform's order gateways and market simulators.

+**Ag Grid: **Used for all the tables in the GUI.
+As a table implementation for trading applications I can't praise this highly enough, simply superb.

+**Caplin Flexlayout:** the ideal GUI layout manager for a trading application as it was originally written to be, well, a layout manager for a trading application.

 **BlueprintJS:**  a library of GUI components designed for applications built to analyse data; there is a strong affinity between this type of application and a trading application, I have found it to be a good match in practice.

-**Caplin Flexlayout:** the ideal GUI layout manager for a trading application as it was originally written to be, well, a layout manager for a trading application (thanks to Caplin for open sourcing it).